 - (267) 448-1358

-The 2015-2016 squad was a special group as they finished the CSAC regular season with 17-1 mark and continued into the conference tournament as the #1 seed.
+The 2015-2016 squad was a another special group as they finished the CSAC regular season with 17-1 mark and continued into the conference tournament as the #1 seed.
 The Griffins were led by first-team All-CSAC and All-Atlantic Region Selections in Darnell Artis and Julian Hyden.
 Baron’s team played to a decisive 84-70 CSAC Championship game win and earned the league’s automatic bid to the NCAA Tournament.
-With a trip to Marietta, Ohio to play the country’s sixth-ranked team in front of an amazing crowd, Baron’s relentless team was able to pull out an exciting 86-85 victory over the hosts on a last second stop and then score to secure the win!
-The success of the team’s 22-7 overall record earned Baron his second CSAC Coach of the Year as well as his first Atlantic Region Coach of the Year by D3hoops.com, NABC Atlantic Coach of Year, ECAC South Coach of the Year, COBL Philadelphia Area Coach of the Year, and was a finalist of the Glenn Robinson/NABC National Coach of the Year.
+With a trip to Marietta, Ohio to play the country’s sixth-ranked team in front of an amazing crowd, Baron’s relentless team was able to pull out an exciting 86-85 victory over the hosts on a last second stop and then score to secure the win.
+The success of the team’s 22-7 overall record earned Baron his second CSAC Coach of the Year as well as Atlantic Region Coach of the Year by D3hoops.com, NABC Atlantic Coach of Year, ECAC South Coach of the Year, COBL Philadelphia Area Coach of the Year, and was a finalist of the Glenn Robinson/NABC National Coach of the Year.

 The 2003-04 season started it all as Baron and his team impacted the league and the nation in just his 2nd season while guiding his team to a 26-3 record, winning the then PAC Championship and advancing to its first ever "Sweet 16" appearance in the NCAA Tournament.
 The team also earned a final ranking of #15 by D3hoops.com.
 For his efforts, he was named the PAC coach of the year from the league as well as the Philadelphia Small College Coaches Association Coach of the Year.